Hyein Yoon / 윤혜인

 + see a related article)

-in collaboration with Aeree Chung (Yonsei), Rory Smith (KASI) and Yara L. Jaffé (IFA/UV)
+in collaboration with Aeree Chung (Yonsei), Rory Smith (USM) and Yara L. Jaffé (IFA/UV)

 • Diagnostics to probe key environmental processes on Virgo galaxies (VIVA II)